Icinga/icingabeat/README.md

 Username to be used for the API connection.
 You need to create this user in your Icinga 2 configuration.
 Make sure that it has sufficient permissions to read the data you want to collect.

-Here is an example how an API user in your Icinga 2 configuration:
+Here is an example of an API user in your Icinga 2 configuration:

 ```c++
 object ApiUser "icinga" {